huyle84/huyle84.github.io/_posts/2021-04-06-install-sagemath-on-linux-using-miniconda.md

 # Install SageMath on Linux using Miniconda (or Conda)

 In this short instruction, we will proceed with Miniconda.
-For conda, the installment  is the same.
+For Conda, the installment  is the same.

 **Step 1:** Download Miniconda at the link:  [https://docs.conda.io/en/latest/miniconda.html#linux-installers](https://docs.conda.io/en/latest/miniconda.html#linux-installers)